Gareth Emery

-Gareth Thomas Rhys Emery (born 18 July 1980) is a British trance producer and DJ.
-He is best known for his three studio albums: Northern Lights, Drive and 100 Reasons to Live, and winning the prestigious A State of Trance Tune of the Year award three times.
+Gareth Thomas Rhys Emery (born 18 July 1980) is a British trance music producer and DJ.
+Best known for his first three studio albums Northern Lights, Drive and 100 Reasons to Live, he is considered as one of the most influential trance artists in the first 20 years of 21st century, and has won A State of Trance Tune of the Year award three times.